seansfkelley/nas-download-manager/README.md

 - Firefox ([view listing](https://addons.mozilla.org/en-US/firefox/addon/synology-download-manager/))
 - Chrome ([view listing](https://chrome.google.com/webstore/detail/synology-download-manager/iaijiochiiocodhamehbpmdlobhgghgi))

+## Privacy

+Synology Download Manager needs your login credentials to communicate with your NAS.
+It doesn't collect, store or transmit any other information.
+[Read more.](./PRIVACY.md)

 ## Development

 Please note that development is not actively supported on Windows.
 Some of the below commands may fail and require manually invoking an analogous Windows command instead.